grilled shrimp cocktail

 Stir all ingredients together in a small bowl; adjust seasonings as necessary.
 Cocktail sauce keeps for up to two weeks in the fridge.

-See also Beef Stroganoff
+See also Soft Pretzels

 To Grill Your Shrimp Peel and devein shrimp, leaving the tails attached.
 Toss the shrimp in a large bowl with a generous amount of olive oil, salt, and fresh pepper.
 Grill them for just a minute or two on each side — threading them first on skewers that you’ve soaked in water makes this even easier — being careful not to overcook them.
 You can squeeze some lemon juice on when you’re done, for an extra hit of flavor.
 Serve with cocktail sauce.